Elaissa/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
-**In 1-2 sentences, explain the problem statement: e.g** Pracujemy nad zbiorem danych UCI Bank Marketing z http://archive.ics.uci.edu/ml/datasets/Bank+Marketing celem jest przewidywanie jak kient banku korzysta z zareklamowanych usług banku.
+**In 1-2 sentences, explain the problem statement: e.g** Pracujemy nad zbiorem danych UCI Bank Marketing z http://archive.ics.uci.edu/ml/datasets/Bank+Marketinghttp://archive.ics.uci.edu/ml/datasets/Bank+Marketing celem jest przewidywanie jak kient banku korzysta z zareklamowanych usług banku.
 "This dataset contains data. about... we seek to predict..."
+We are working on the UCI Bank Marketing dataset.
+The dataset gives information about a marketing campaign of a bank.
+The aim is to predict how likely the customer are to subscribe to the product being advertised.

 **In 1-2 sentences, explain the solution: e.g.**
 Najlepszy model jest oparty o pipeline automl gdzie użyto algorytmu Voting Assamble, który ma accuracy Drugi algorytm to Logistic Regression z accuracy....
 "The best performing model was a ..."